Dried apricots aredried fruit of theapricot tree.

 Small apricots are normally dried whole.
 Larger varieties are dried in halves, without thekernel or stone.
 Mediterranean or Turkish varieties of dried apricots are typically dried whole and then pitted, whereas California varieties are halved and pitted before drying.[3]

-In the countries of the formerSoviet Union, the small ones, dried as a whole are known asuryuk (урюк),[4] and the larger ones, dried cut in halves, are known askuraga (курага).[5]
-Apricots, dried as wholes, with pits removed through the hole where the stalk is attached are calledkaysa/qaysa (кайса).[6]
-"Kaysa" is from Turkishkayısı,appricot (which in its turn comes from Arabic),
+In the countries of the formerSoviet Union, the small ones, dried whole, are known asuryuk (урюк);[4] whereas the larger ones, dried cut in halves, are known askuraga (курага).[5]
+Apricots dried whole, with the pit removed through thepedicel cavity, are calledkaysa/qaysa (кайса).[6]
+"Kaysa" is from Turkishkayısı,apricot (which in turn comes from Arabic),

-When treated withsulfur dioxide, the color is vividorange.Organic fruit not treated with sulfur vapor is darker in color and has a coarser texture.[7]
+When treated withsulfur dioxide, the color is a vividorange.Organic fruits not treated with sulfur vapor are darker in color and have a coarser texture.[7]
 Generally, the lighter the color, the higher the SO2 content.